Falcoder604/web-dev-course-part-3-steps-8-onward/README.md

 This repository stores some of the exercices I've solved for a course in "fullstack" web-development, hosted by University of Turku.
 To use this web-service hosted by Render, use this link (provided by Render): https://web-dev-course-part3-render.onrender.com.

+NO could database solution integration (yet...?).
+Maybe some time, when there comes a good one.